lskatz/Kalamari/paper/paper.md

     affiliation: 1
 affiliations:
   - index: 1
-    name: Enteric Diseases Laboratory Branch (EDLB), Centers for Disease Control and Prevention, Atlanta, GA, USA
+    name: Division of Foodborne Waterborne and Environmental Diseases (DFWED), Centers for Disease Control and Prevention, Atlanta, GA, USA
   - index: 2
     name: Center for Food Safety, University of Georgia, Griffin, GA, USA
   - index: 3
-    name: At the time of this work, Enteric Diseases Laboratory Branch (EDLB), Centers for Disease Control and Prevention, Atlanta, GA, USA
+    name: At the time of this work, DFWED, Centers for Disease Control and Prevention, Atlanta, GA, USA
   - index: 4
     name: At the time of this work, Quadram Institute, Norwich, UK
 date: "May 17, 2024"